sanmusen214/BAAH/docs/README_en.md

 Switch to different configuration files in the GUI interface, then click Save and Run in the bottom right corner separately.

+BAAH can be run through the command line, just cd to the BAAH folder, and execute `BAAH.exe your_config.json`.
+By combining the Windows Task Scheduler, you can run BAAH automatically at a specific time.

 If you are using a bat command or Windows Task Scheduler, make sure to cd to the BAAH folder, then execute `BAAH.exe config1.json` followed by `BAAH.exe config2.json`.

 ## 8. Can BAAH be Run Multi-opened with Other Scripts?